 - Transition Services (to assist one in moving from a nursing home back into the community)

 In February 2017, North Carolina expanded the number of spaces in this program for persons suffering from Alzheimer’s Disease.
 This enabled 320 new dementia participants to enroll simultaneously in the Community Alternatives Program.

 Both the CAP/DA program and the CAP/Consumer-Directed Services participant directed option are now available statewide, and are administered by North Carolina’s Division of Medical Assistance.
 This waiver program limits the number of participants and waiting lists to receive services are the norm.
 However, the waiting list is county-specific, which means there may be a waiting list in one county, but not another.
 To apply for these programs or have one’s name added to a wait list, one should contact the lead agency in his or her county.
-A list with contact information is available for download here.
 More information about CAP/DA and CAPCD is available on the NC Health and Human Services website.